Steve-Fenton/stevefenton.co.uk/src/pages/blog/2018/02/exclude-files-visual-studio-code-file-explorer.md

 }
 ```

 All of these exclusions are done by file extension, which is the most common way to do this, especially if you are a TypeScript programmer.
-You’ll want to see your TypeScript files listed, but you are totally too faded to deal with all the noise of the JavaScript files, and type definitions.
+You'll want to see your TypeScript files listed, but you are totally too faded to deal with all the noise of the JavaScript files, and type definitions.

 Save these settings to hide the files in the file explorer, which will now be free from the files you wanted to exclude.